 - Category 4 includes sparing portions of fried foods, candy, cookies, nuts, and fats.

 You’ll eat three meals, two snacks, and a dessert each day.

-Volumetrics relies heavily on foods with a high water content -- such as many vegetables and fruits -- since they will fill you up without adding a lot of calories.
-Just drinking water isn't enough, Rolls says.
-It will quench your thirst but not sate your hunger.
+Volumetrics relies heavily on foods that have a lot of water in them, like many fruits and vegetables, because they fill you up without adding a lot of calories.
+Just drinking water isn't enough, Rolls says, because it satisfies your thirst but not your hunger.

-While the hook of Volumetrics is clever, it essentially boils down to the sensible diet that any nutritionist would recommend: lower-calories, lower-fat, with lots of vegetables and fruits.
+While the hook of Volumetrics is clever, it boils down to the sensible diet that any nutritionist would recommend: lower calories, lower fat, with lots of vegetables and fruits.

 Rolls has excellent credentials.
 She's a professor of nutrition and directs the Laboratory for the Study of Human Ingestive Behavior at The Pennsylvania State University.
 She has also written more than 200 research articles.
 Volumetrics is largely based on the work done in her lab.